10 Best Bumper and Weight Plate Sets

 You can find these at many online retailers either in plate pairs or as a complete set with a bar and collars.
 That complete set goes for around $800 in new condition, but with it, you'd be able to lift up to 300 pounds with a seven-foot Olympic barbell.

 York, as many longtime lifters will know, has been in business since 1932.
-The company sponsored the York Barbell Club, and Olympic weight team, for many years as the team members won competitions and set new records.
+The company sponsored the York Barbell Club (take a look at our York Barbell 45071 Bench review), and Olympic weight team, for many years as the team members won competitions and set new records.

 York's founder, Bob Hoffman, was a lifelong weightlifter who worked at educating and mentoring aspiring competitors.
 With all that history, it almost seems better to put this iron set up on display instead of using it for your gym.